mdxabu/Student-CRUD/README.md

 # MySQL Database
-## For MySQL Database setup see the ➡️ [SETUP.md](https://github.com/f-mohamed-abdullah/Student-CRUD/blob/main/SETUP.md)
+## For MySQL Database setup see the ➡️ [SETUP.md](https://github.com/f-mohamed-abdullah/Student-CRUD/blob/main/SETUP.md) or
-## or
-## Automatically
-Run the following command to your terminal:
+## you can run the following command to your terminal:

 ```bash
 mysql > create_tables.sql